Yandex Cloud

 Test your transferTest your transfer

-1. Wait until the transfer status switches to Completed.
+1. Wait for the transfer status to change to Completed.

-2. Make sure the data from the source ClickHouse® cluster has been moved to the Managed Service for ClickHouse® database:
+2. Check that the data has been transferred from the source ClickHouse® cluster to the Managed Service for ClickHouse® database:

 Yandex WebSQL